The African Civil Society Platform on Access to Medicines

 Who We Are?

 We are a network of over 60 different African based civil society organisations who are actively involved in the promotion of Access to medicines issues for the benefit of the African majority population.
 We set up this network at the end of 2014.
-We have also appointed AIDS Accountability International (AAI) to be a co-ordination partner for the network.

 What is Our Long-term Objective?

 Improve access to quality and affordable medicines for all underprivileged citizens of Africa especially in the sub-Saharan region of the continent.